mpcarl-ibm/crs-docs/_api/reference.md

 #### Create a new bucket

 A `PUT` issued to the endpoint root will create a bucket when a string is provided.
 Bucket names must be unique, and accounts are limited to 100 buckets each.
+Bucket names must be DNS-compliant (between 3 and 63 characters long, can not be formatted as an IP address, and can not begin or end with a period).

 **Syntax**